mInzamamMalik/dialogflow-helper/README.md

 > if you wanted to install the latest nightly version **```npm i https://github.com/malikasinger1/dialogflow-helper.git```**

->**Warning**: latest nightly version may have bugs, open issue in repo if you notice any bug in any version
+<br>**Warning**: latest nightly version may have bugs, open issue in repo if you notice any bug in any version

 # initialize